Roster: Company F, 47th Regiment, Pennsylvania Volunteers

 Also during this time, Privates Frederick Fisher and Philip McCue were discharged on Surgeons’ Certificates on 7 July, and Privates John Worley and William Harman, who had been left behind to convalesce, died at Union Army hospitals in New Orleans, Louisiana and Natchez, Mississippi on 16 and 23 July, respectively.

-After arriving on the East Coast, the 47th Pennsylvanians joined up with General David Hunter’s forces at Snicker’s Gap, Virginia, where they assisted in defending Washington, D.C. while also helping to drive Confederate troops from Maryland.
+After arriving on the East Coast, the first group of 47th Pennsylvanians had a memorable encounter with President Abraham Lincoln, and then joined Major-General David Hunter’s forces in the Battle of Cool Spring at Snicker’s Gap, Virginia, where they assisted in defending Washington, D.C. while also helping to drive Confederate troops from Maryland.

-Attached to the Middle Military Division, Army of the Shenandoah beginning in August, the 47th Pennsylvania Volunteer Infantry was assigned to defensive duties in and around Halltown, Virginia in early August 1864.
-Over the next several weeks, the regiment engaged in a series of back-and-forth movements between Halltown, Berryville and other locations within the vicinity (Middletown, Charlestown and Winchester) as part of a “mimic war” waged by Sheridan’s Union forces against those commanded by Confederate Lieutenant-General Jubal Early.
+Attached to the Middle Military Division, Army of the Shenandoah beginning in August, the 47th Pennsylvania Volunteer Infantry was next assigned to defensive duties in and around Halltown, Virginia in early August 1864.
+Over the next several weeks, the regiment engaged in a series of back-and-forth movements between Halltown, Berryville and other locations within the vicinity (Middletown, Charlestown and Winchester) as part of a “mimic war” waged by the Union forces of Major-General Philip H. Sheridan against those commanded by Confederate Lieutenant-General Jubal Early.

 From 3-4 September, the 47th Pennsylvania Volunteers then fought in the Battle of Berryville.